gear-foundation/gear-wiki/docs/examples/DeFi/escrow.md

 ## Introduction

-This article explains at a superficial level the purpose and logic of this smart contract.
-The source code of the smart contract example is available on [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/escrow).
+This article explains at a superficial level the purpose and logic of this program.
+The source code of the program example is available on [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/escrow).

 ## Logic